morganjeanna/cse15l-lab-reports/index.md

 # Lab Report 3
 ## There are multiple different ways to use the `find` command to search for files or directories based on certain criteria.
 You can use the `find` command to find and list each directory within a given directory.
 This can be done by entering `find [directory] -type d` into the command line.
+This command is useful if you want to search only for directories within a directory hierarchy.
 Below are some examples.

 ![Image](Screen Shot 2023-05-06 at 5.42.32 PM.png)